Visitor Attractions

 Paignton Zoo

-Located in South Devon, it’s one of Britain’s biggest and best zoos – with a wide variety of species to discover.
-Find gorillas, orang-utans, giraffes, tigers, red pandas and rhinos across specially designed habitats including Lemur Wood, Baboon Rock, savannahs, wetlands and tropical rain forest.
+Located in South Devon, it’s one of Britain’s biggest and best zoos – with over 2000 animals across a wide variety of species to discover.
+Find gorillas, orangutans, giraffes, tigers, red pandas and rhinos across specially designed habitats, including Lemur Wood, Baboon Rock, savannahs, wetlands and tropical rain forest.

 Crealy Theme Park & Resort